zendframework/zendframework/README.md

     terribly useful; in most cases, developers needed to configure the adapter up-front anyways.
 - Zend\Stdlib
-  - ClassMethods Hydrator now supports boolean getters prefixed with "is"
+  - ClassMethods Hydrator now supports boolean getters prefixed with "is".
+- Zend\Validator
+  - DB validators no longer mix positional and named parameters.

-More than XX pull requests for a variety of features and bugfixes were handled since RC5, as well as around XX documentation changes!
+More than 30 pull requests for a variety of features and bugfixes were handled since RC5, as well as almost 20 documentation changes!

 ### SYSTEM REQUIREMENTS